 Who It’s For: People wanting to get fit with minimal time investment.

-5. UP: This app is put out by Jawbone and while it’s designed to be used with a Jawbone fitness tracker, it can also be connected with your phone’s sensors.
+This app is put out by Jawbone and while it’s designed to be used with a Jawbone fitness tracker, it can also be connected with your phone’s sensors.

 Features: Tracks steps taken, calories burned, activity intensity.
 It can manually input data to track food and drink.